kbroman/kbroman.github.io/pages/software.md

 source samples.
 We assume that the data has been reduced to a three-dimensional array of read counts: the 3 possible SNP genotypes for the first sample &times; the 3 possible SNP genotypes of the second sample &times; the 2 possible SNP alleles on the reads.
+We then fit a model with contaminant probability _p_ = proportion of the microbiome sample coming from the second sample and _e_ = rate of sequencing errors.

 ---